Vladimir Putin's mission to keep his children out of the public eye

 Last August, three Russian journalists were killed while investigating a paramilitary organisation in the Central African Republic, which was said to have links to the Kremlin.
 They were said to be working on a project about "Russian mercenaries".

-After their murders, it was revealed that the trip had been backed by Russian exile Mikhail Khodorkovsky, a long-time foe of Mr Putin's.
+After their murders, it was revealed that the trip had been backed by Russian exile Mikhail Khodorkovsky, a long-time foe of Putin's.